azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 [Back to top...](Readme.md#contents)
 ### Permissions required for attesting controls:
-Attestation is currently supported only for organization and project controls with admin privileges on organization and project, respectively.
+Attestation is supported for organization and project controls only with admin privileges on organization and project, respectively.

+Note: The attestation data stored in the 'ADOScanner_Atestation' repository is opaque from an end user standpoint.
+Any attempts to access/change it may impact correctness of security evaluation results.

 Currently, attestation can be performed only via PowerShell session in local machine, but the scan results will be honored in both local as well as extension scan.

 > **Note**:
 >* In order to attest organization control, user needs to be a member of the group 'Project Collection Administrators'.
 >* In order to attest project control, user needs to be a member of the group 'Project Administrators' of that particular project.
+>* In order to attest build, release, service connection, agent pool control, user needs to have write permission on the 'ADOScanner_Attestation' repository of that particular project.

 [Back to top...](Readme.md#contents)

 ### Attestation expiry: